pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Installing from other sources
 =============================

-To install from other data sources (for example Amazon S3 storage) you can create a helper application that presents the data in a format compliant with the :ref:`simple repository API <simple-repository-api>`:, and use the ``--extra-index-url`` flag to direct pip to use that index.
+To install from other data sources (for example, Amazon S3 storage), you can create a helper application that presents the data in a format compliant with the :ref:`simple repository API <simple-repository-api>` and use the ``--extra-index-url`` flag to direct pip to use that index:

 .. code-block:: bash